Home Plumbing System

 6. Water Treatments

 Depending on where you live and the water quality in your new home, you may need some water treatments for added protection.
-Treating the water that passes through your plumbing system can have massive implications for your plan, wallet, and even your health.
+Treating the water that passes through your plumbing system can have massive implications for your plan, wallet, and health.

 A water softener will also remove this taste.